 I opened my eyes again and had to blink in surprise.
 Where did those clouds come from?
-I blinked again and by then my brain finally gathered enough momentum to realize how the sun have also wandered away from the horizon.
+I blinked again and by then my brain finally gathered enough momentum to realize how the sun has also wandered away from the horizon.
 It seemed like I fell asleep for a while.
 I tried to sit up to check the time and then promptly had to brace myself to stop myself from falling back down.

 My head was throbbing like crazy.
 If I had to give it a numeric value, it was a solid seven point eight on the just-kill-me-already scale.
 In other words it was quite pleasant compared to what I had already endured in the morning.
 I reached for my forehead and hissed in surprise as my fingers brushed against the big lump on it.
 Oh, right.
 I was hitting my head against the fence post.

 “Why did I think that was a good idea?”
 I mumbled wryly and I gently rubbed the bump.
-Actually there were at least three of them, but they were so close to each other they might as well have been a single gigantic one.
+Actually, there were at least three of them, but they were so close to each other they might as well have been a single gigantic one.
 Oh well, at least this time I knew where the hurt came from.
 It somehow made it more tolerable.

 I couldn’t say the same about the nausea though.
 It generally just smoldered in the background when I didn’t move, only to flare up with a vengeance whenever I tried to get up.
 Probably had something to do with the concussion and the inner-ear canals and all that crap.
 I sighed and decided to lie back down, only to let out another hiss the moment I touched the ground.
 Right, I had a bump on the back too.
 How careless of me.